Alvin O'Neal McBean

 - Height 6' 0", Weight 180 lb.

-Alvin O'Neal "Al" McBean, the only big-league pitcher from the Virgin Islands, was a good one.
+Alvin O'Neal "Al" McBean, the first big-league pitcher from the Virgin Islands, was a good one.
 His hard sinker and limber, resilient arm made him valuable as a starter and even more as a reliever.
 Throwing from various arm angles as the spirit moved him, McBean was somewhat reminiscent of Orlando Hernandez, the more recent hurler from Cuba.
-But what really distinguished the St. Thomas native -- whom Red Schoendienst called "the funniest man I've ever seen in a baseball uniform" -- was his love of playing for the crowd.
+But what really distinguished the St. Thomas native - whom Red Schoendienst called "the funniest man I've ever seen in a baseball uniform" - was his love of playing for the crowd.
 Al had a name as a flashy, "mod" dresser too.

 McBean pitched ten seasons in the majors, mostly with the Pittsburgh Pirates.
 He was a reliever except in 1962 and 1968 when he started most of his games.
 His best seasons were 1962, when he went 15-10 as a starter; 1963, when he went 13-3 with 11 saves as a reliever; 1964, when he had 22 saves and 1965 when he had 18 saves.
 In 1967 as a reliever he had a 7-4 record with a 2.54 ERA.

-His 22 saves in 1964 were second in the league (only one behind the leader).
+His 22 saves in 1964 were second in the National League (only one behind the leader).

-He was in the minors from 1958-61 and again in 1970-71.
+He was in the minors from 1958-1961 and again in 1970 and 1971.
 Doing some starting and some relieving, his minor league record was 41-30.
-In his last minor league season, one in which he went 10-6 for Eugene, the 20-year-old Greg Luzinski was a teammate.
+In his last minor league season, one in which he went 10-6 for the Eugene Emeralds, the 20-year-old Greg Luzinski was a teammate.